matanlurey/dart_js_interop/README.md

 Creating [Web Components][4] are not supported.

 These require more tie-ins with the compilers than JS interop can provide.
+_However_, consuming web components works perfectly fine - you can re-use any web components authored in another JS framework or vanilla JS.

 [4]: https://developer.mozilla.org/en-US/docs/Web/Web_Components